 c) Other dog beaches in Los Angeles county: The North Beach section of Leo Carrillo State Beach (north of lifeguard tower #3) and Staircase beach (with a separate entrance) allow dogs on leash in Western Malibu.
 This article by California beaches and this one by Splash and dash for dogs lists all the beaches and beach parks in LA county where you can take your dog.

 I have been to San Diego a whopping 10 times, out of which 9 were for work or conference related visits and that one time we went for vacation, Babu enjoyed his staycation with family in Bay Area.
-Bottomline is that Babu is yet to pee on the San Diego beach sand.
-We are planning to do our mega southern California winter trip this year with Babu, but till then here are some popular dog beaches in San Diego county:
+Bottomline is that Babu is yet to pee on the San Diego beach sand. but I do have a guest post by a local on all the dog friendly places in San Diego that you can read to plan your vacation.
+Here are some popular dog beaches in San Diego county:

 d) Dog Beach (yes that is a real name), Coronado beach, Fiesta Island on Mission Bay and Del Mar Dog beach: All these beaches allow dogs leash-free, which makes San Diego one of the most dog friendly places in Southern California.
 For some of these beaches, the leash-free play timing is seasonal and details can be found on the official SD tourism website,which also lists many other leash-free options for dog parents.

 Besides these popular beaches, many other beaches in San Diego allow dogs on leash before 9 AM and after 6 PM to avoid busy beach hours.
 A complete list of such beaches can be found in this excellent article on all things San Diego and here on California beaches.com Unfortunately, dogs are not allowed on any of the beaches in Carlsbad.

 Dog friendly hotels in Los Angeles and San Diego counties